atu-se/atu.innomadic.com/courses/db/final_project.md

 ## Overview

-For this project you work (alone | in pairs) to design a university database.
+For this project you work alone to design a university database.
 You will track student enrollment by class and department.
 The database will require an authenticated login.

 ## Design Requirements